sabel2-0/serviceease/markdowns/REQUESTER_REGISTRATION_FLOW.md

 ### Why Registration Doesn't Appear Immediately

-**Q: Why don't I see the registration in the coordinator page?**
+**Q: Why don't I see the registration in The institution_admin page?**
 - Registration must be **email verified first**
-- Status must be `'pending_coordinator'` to appear in the coordinator UI
+- Status must be `'pending_coordinator'` to appear in The institution_admin UI
-- Coordinator endpoint filters: `WHERE status = 'pending_coordinator'`
+- Institution Admin endpoint filters: `WHERE status = 'pending_coordinator'`

 **Q: Why isn't the user in the `users` table?**
 - Users are only created **after coordinator approval**